 Landscape Architect

-The Landscape Architect Group perceived focus is on presenting a design concept for approval and providing a cost estimate as presented in Figure 4.7.
-Their least realized function is selecting hard and soft landscape construction materials.
-Their overall mean score is 7.34 and median of 8.50.
+The Landscape Architect Group’s perceived focus is on presenting a design concept for approval and providing a cost estimate as presented in Figure 4.7.
+Their least realised function is selecting hard and soft landscape construction materials.
+Their overall mean and median scores are 7.34 and 8.50 respectively.